Cypher-Laboratory/Alice-s-Ring/README.md

 ### Signature Generation
 Let $l$ be the number of members in the group.
 Let $R$ be a set of public keys of the group members such as $R$ = { $K_{0}$ , $K_{1}$ , ..., $K_{n}$ } where n be the number of members in the group minus 1 ($l = n + 1$).
-Let $m$ be the message to be signed.
+Let $m$ be the digest of the message to be signed.
 Let $H$ be a hash function.
 Let $k$ be a random integer in the range $[1, N-1]$.
 This is the private key of the signer.
 Let $\pi$ be the signer position in the group.
 This is a random integer in the range $[0, n]$.